CISSP Job Outlook [updated 2021]

 Getting your resume noticed is only the first step.
 If you’re able to make a compelling case for your employment, you’ll then be called for an interview.
 How do you pass one?
 We have a few tips that will help.

-Be prepared for industry specifics: As mentioned previously, the need for CISSP credentialed professionals spans industries with very different needs.
-Make sure you’re a good fit for the industry in question.
-If you’re applying in a health care organization, are you up to speed on HIPAA?
-If you’re applying in a finance company, are you familiar with PCI-DSS requirements?
+Furthermore, make sure you’re a good fit for the industry in question.
+If you’re applying in a healthcare organization, are you up to speed on HIPAA?
+If you’re applying to a finance company, are you familiar with PCI-DSS requirements?
+And if you’re in any corporate activities defined by the Internet, ensure you are aware of the cybersecurity laws.

-The demand for outstanding information security experts is growing and shows no signs of slowing down.
-With the increase of threats around the world, companies in all industries need the expert help and solutions only a CISSP holder can provide.
-Earning your certification is the first step toward embarking on a very rewarding and lucrative career in just about any industry you might want.
+With the increase of cyberthreats around the world, companies in all industries need the expert help and solutions only a CISSP holder can provide.
+And since the demand for outstanding information security experts is growing and shows no signs of slowing down, this is a good time to take the first step toward embarking on a very rewarding and lucrative career in just about any industry.
+Becoming a certified CISSP can be the right move thanks to its being vendor-neutral and covering knowledge and skills that are valuable to any industry and position worldwide.

 We've encountered a new and totally unexpected error.